 What are workforce demographics?

-Workforce demographics identify certain characteristics and traits of people with various backgrounds in a specific workplace.
+Workforce demographics identify specific characteristics and traits of people with various backgrounds in a particular workplace.
 These demographics include age, gender and ethnicity, education, service, salary and seniority, and last but not least, family and marital status.

 - Credit Suisse